matejsubrt/uvod-sw-inz/seminar-work-template.md

 **Postconditions**:
 - Required e-mails are sent to students.

+**Flow of Events**:

 1. The course guarantor/teacher views all courses, or all his courses.
 2. The course guarantor/teacher selects one of the courses.
-4. The course guarantor/teacher selects a course for a given semester and schedule.
+3. The course guarantor/teacher selects a course for a given semester and schedule.
 5. The course guarantor/teacher views the list of students enrolled in the selected course.
 6. The course guarantor/teacher selects set of students from the list.
 7. The course guarantor/teacher writes an email message and sends it to the selected students.